Carbon Tracking

 | Audit trail | Immutable metric snapshots with timestamps |

-| Reporting formats | CSV, JSON export; API access |
+| Export formats | CSV, JSON export; API access for BI integration |

 | Methodology transparency | Open-source estimation models |